 In 1892, the company expanded and by 1895 produced: doll heads, swimmers, swivel dolls, rag dolls.

-In 1930, part of the company moved to Konigsee.
+The part of the company moved to Konigsee in 1930.
 Production was rapidly gaining momentum – during this period, the Woolworth chain of department stores alone supplied up to a million ARI sponge cake dolls annually.
 In addition to its own puppets, the company also traded Schildkrot, as it owned the rights to sell them in Thuringia for over 40 years, until 1945.
 As a rule, ARI used to dress and decorate small turtle dolls in beautiful sets.

 In 1936, the company was taken over by Carl Riedeler, the son of the company’s founder.